joboy-dev/BUHREC-Project/README.md

     - `pip install -r requirements.txt` to get the necessary dependencies
     - `py manage.py makemigrations` to have a database file
     - `py manage.py migrate`
-    - `py manage.py collectstatic` which is essential for the ck5editor used in the project
+    - `py manage.py collectstatic` which is essential for the ckeditor5 used in the project for creating and editing a project.
     - `py manage.py runserver` to start up the develeopment server

-    #### Mac
+    #### macOS/Linux
     - `pip install -r requirements.txt` to get the necessary dependencies
     - `python3 manage.py makemigrations` to have a database file
     - `python3 manage.py migrate`
-    - `python3 manage.py collectstatic` which is essential for the ck5editor used in the project
+    - `python3 manage.py collectstatic` which is essential for the ckeditor5 used in the project for creating and editing a project.
     - `python3 manage.py runserver` to start up the develeopment server
 3. Create a `.env` file in the root directory of the project and add a `SECRET_KEY` variable:
     `SECRET_KEY = 'random characters'`